 Take the kids to discover over 1,000 different animal species, from the rarest to the most endangered.
 Enjoy wandering around the sub-tropical gardens, spotting the zebras, monkeys, lizards, Red Pandas, penguins and exotic birds as you go.
-Learn about their conservation projects and hear about the animal behaviors in the different exhibits around Newquay Zoo.
+Learn about their conservation projects and hear about the animal behaviours in the different exhibits around Newquay Zoo.

 The Lost Gardens of Heligan

 With a slightly cheaper entry price, but still as enjoyable as the Eden Project, The Lost Gardens of Heligan are a magical network of gardens that take you through fairytale woodlands, natural farmlands, and sub-tropical jungles.
-Follow the bamboo tunnels over the Burmese rope bridge to discover moss covered characters fused into the ground.
+Follow the bamboo tunnels over the Burmese rope bridge to discover moss-covered characters fused into the ground.
 There are farm animals too!

 Bike ride around Camel Estuary